aaaaargZombies/forge-link.nvim/README.md

 ## Caveats

 This is only tested on linux, it will probably work on macos, it might work on windows with WSL

+## Alternatives

+This plugin was largely inspired by [code-link.nvim](https://github.com/mistricky/code-link.nvim) and made for fun.

+## Liscense

+MIT